 Ian: At what age do you get called up into the East German Army?.

 Steffen: Between 18, which was like the earliest they could call you.
 And I think 25 was the latest they could call you.
 So there were very rare cases of people becoming 26 and not having been called before that.
 And you were basically free then.
 And yeah, actually, that was one of the main fears I had when planning my job.
 Then after the apprenticeship, I was thinking, what do I do after,, exiting the apprenticeship and what would my life look like?.
 And actually, during the apprenticeship, I developed some more appreciation for what before that I called,, being in the lab in a white coat.
-And I didn’t want to do that.
+And I did not want to do that.
 Actually, I found out that the more interesting jobs, at least more interesting to me, were actually those exclusively of people who went to study.

 Steffen: So I developed that idea.
 Maybe that's for me.
 And then I found out that the GDR had this sort of, it was not a written down rule, but practically it was like that:.
 You were basically not allowed to study before actually serving the army.
 I think it was kind of an unwritten rule.
 So I was actually fearing while still being an apprentice, I was fearing,, it could be that I'm 25 and they would call me for 18 months.
 So when I'm exiting, I'd be 27.
 And starting studies at 27 was like that looked too late for me.
 I was unsure about that thing.
 And I was often offered an escape then that I actually took.